 Enter PicMonkey’s guide to staging your own unique-but-unstressful holiday photos.
 We’ve focused especially on getting shots that are effective, but don’t take a lot of time or money to produce.
-Read on to get inspired.
+Read on to get inspired by these Christmas photo ideas.

 1. Use simple props